netarcx/tgmParts/README.md

 Uploads are stored in `uploads/` and at this time can only be directly managed by logging into your server.

 ## Contributing

+If you encounter a bug, please create a GitHub issue and let us know so that we can look into it.

 If you have a suggestion for a new feature in Cheesy Parts, create an issue on GitHub or shoot an e-mail to [pat@patfairbank.com](mailto:pat@patfairbank.com).
 Or if you have some Ruby-fu and are feeling adventurous,